Preventing Dangerous Encounters with the Endangered (or Vulnerable)

 From Concept to Cold Reality: Building Bear-dar

+Once detected, the system can track a bear’s movements and send alerts via text message or email to people in the area.
+After fine-tuning, the radar will be deployed in locations with a high risk of bear–human interactions.
 Bear-dar is part of a broader suite of emerging tools that integrate deep learning, environmental forecasting, and community knowledge.
 For instance, a deep learning model created by the British Antarctic Survey and WWF partners now predicts sea-ice conditions up to three months in advance—twice the range previously possible.
 These forecasts help Indigenous hunters, shipping operators, and conservation planners make safer decisions.
 Similar advances in passive acoustic monitoring and satellite data analysis are improving visibility into Arctic ecosystems, revealing whale movements beneath sea ice and documenting long-term glacier retreat.
 Together, these innovations help communities and scientists respond more quickly to the region’s accelerating transformations.

 A Shield for Communities and Conservation

 To test the system in real-world conditions, PBI deployed Bear-dar near Churchill, Manitoba—a location where large numbers of polar bears gather each fall as they wait for the sea ice to return.
-Churchill already hosts PBI’s Polar Bear Cams and Tundra Connections® webcasts, providing infrastructure for testing.
+Churchill already hosts PBI’s Polar Bear Cams and Tundra Connections webcasts, providing infrastructure for testing.
 Community support has been strong, with residents recognizing the potential safety benefits.
 These tests help refine the system and ensure it can respond to the unpredictable behavior of wild bears.

 Field Testing and the Challenge of the Unseen